Marble Canyon & Vermilion Cliffs Lodge-Based Hiking

 Day 1:

 Depart Flagstaff early for your scenic drive through northern Arizona.
 Our destination will be the South Rim of Grand Canyon for a scenic day hike, viewpoints and a picnic lunch.
-We will choose a quiet trail and venture more than a thousand feet below the rim to soak up the majestic views and tranquil wilderness.
+We will choose an exciting trail and venture more than a thousand feet below the rim to soak up the majestic views and tranquil wilderness.
 After the hike we will rest our legs while we take in remarkable vistas including the many colorful layers of the Painted Desert, Little Colorado River Gorge, and Vermillion Cliffs before arriving at Marble Canyon.
 Enjoy a shower before a relaxing dinner at the lodge.

 Drive Time: 1.5 hours to South Rim, then 1.5 hours to Marble Canyon